AdobeDocs/campaign-classic.en/help/message-center/using/delivery-execution.md

 To summarize, the deliveries weekly accumulate the events based on the latest event update, and not on the event creation date.

-Therefore, when extracting transactional messaging delivery logs from the control instance, the delivery ID associated with each delivery log ID changes every week.
+Therefore, when extracting transactional messaging delivery logs from the control instance, the delivery ID associated with each delivery log ID changes every week.-->